 - Increase awareness that walking is a major mode of transportation

-- Identify major/priority issues around walking in Westside
+- Identify major/priority issues around walkability in the Westside

 - Testify at public hearings for prioritizing pedestrian policies

-- Advise professionals about the status of pedestrian environments
+- Inform professionals about the status of pedestrian environments

 - Implement campaigns for issues around pedestrian safety and environments